apache/griffin/griffin-doc/measure/dimensions.md

 by other measures.
 These SparkSQL queries may contain clauses like `select`, `from`, `where`, `group-by`, `order-by` , `limit`, etc.

-A detailed measure configuration guide is avaiable [here](measure-configuration-guide/sparksql.md).
+A detailed measure configuration guide is available [here](measure-configuration-guide/sparksql.md).

 ## Profiling